Stack's Mountains: Energy resources

-The peat company, Bord na Móna, extracted about 250,000 tons of turf from Lyracrumpane Bog between 1938 and 1963.
+The peat company, Bord na Móna, extracted about 250,000 tons of turf for fuel from Lyracrumpane Bog between 1938 and 1963.
 Nowadays, turf is harvested by local people under turbary arrangements, using hopper machines instead of the traditional slane.
 There are also wind farms on Stack's Mountain and Ballincollig Hill.

 Recreation

 The Lyracrumpane Development Association in cooperation with Coillte have created the four-mile "Mass Path and River Walk" along the banks of the Smearlagh River, and the ten mile "Fionn MacCumhaill" trek through open countryside and Coillte forest plantations.

 The seven-mile Smearlagh River, which is a tributary of the River Feale, is formed in the Stack's Mountains and Glanaruddery Mountains from the Broghane Stream, Dromaddamore River, Glashoreag River, and Lyracrumpane River.
 The Smearlagh meets the Feale at Inchymagilleragh, three miles east of Listowel, where the confluence is known as "The Joinings".
 The Smearlagh is a swift river that provides good salmon and sea trout fishing.